liatrio/liatrio-otel-collector/pkg/receiver/gitproviderreceiver/README.md

 for the initial query to grab repositories.

 It is recommended to use the `search_query` config option to limit the number of repositories that are scraped.
-We recommend one receiver per team (note: `team` is not a valid quantifier when searching repositories `topic` is).
-Reminder that each receiver should have its own `GITHUB_PAT` as this is what rate limits are tied to.
+We recommend one instance of the receiver per team (note: `team` is not a valid quantifier when searching repositories `topic` is).
+Reminder that each instance of the receiver should have its own corresponding token for authentication as this is what rate limits are tied to.

 **Additional Resources:**